tuntorius/mightier_amp/README.md

 1.I don't have the hardware.
 Apple doesn't let people develop iOS software on other platforms.
 Buying a mac, an iPhone and also paying 99$ per year for a developer account for the sole reason of publishing this app seems too much of an investment for me.
 2.There is a high risk that Apple will reject the app since it's a 3rd party app that controls a product made by another company that has already provided a companion app.
 As an example there is another 3rd party app similar to mine - Katana Librarian.
 It also doesn't have an iOS version.

-If somebody is willing to help in building an iOS version, please pm me.
+If somebody is willing to help building an iOS version, please pm me.
 The app is mostly platform independent and porting it will be very easy.

 ## Download
 You can install it from Google Play Store: